Publication Ethics and Publication Malpractice Statement

 When submitting the work, authors should write a note in their paper detailing if they have received any funding from third parties to minimize problems.

-When an author discovers a significant error in his/her own published work, it is the author´s responsibility to promptly inform the journal editor and collaborate with the editor to retract or correct the paper.
+When an author finds a significant error in his/her own published work, it is the author´s responsibility to immediately inform the journal editor and work together with the editor to retract or correct the discrepancies in the paper.

 3. Responsibilities of the Reviewer